 A higher frequency of medulloblastoma, pilocytic astrocytoma and ependymoma in males was seen in our study.
 There is female predominance in cases of diffuse glioma and primitive neuroectodermal tumors /Ewing Sarcoma.
 This contradicts with Nasir et al, findings 4 who reported higher number of male cases as compared to female cases amongst all pediatric brain tumors.
-In most studies carried out in India, there was male predominance in cases of medulloblastoma and female predominance in cases of pilocytic astrocytoma, the latter being contrary to our results10.
+In most studies carried out in India, there was male predominance in cases of medulloblastoma and female predominance in cases of pilocytic astrocytoma, the latter being contrary to our results.

 Mean age at diagnosis was 7.6 years according to our study, while the mean age according to other regional studies was 6.8.
-Mean age reported by other studies in Pakistan was 8.8 and 8.7 years by respectively4.
-International studies showed variation in mean age at diagnosis as follows: 10.6 years in India, 9.7 years in Nigeria, 9.3 years in Morocco, 8.8 years in Iran and 12.6 years in China^{9,10,11}.
+Mean age reported by other studies in Pakistan was 8.8 and 8.7 years by respectively.
+International studies showed variation in mean age at diagnosis as follows: 10.6 years in India, 9.7 years in Nigeria, 9.3 years in Morocco, 8.8 years in Iran and 12.6 years in China.

 A point of major contradiction between our study and the studies done elsewhere on the subject is on the prevalence of morphological subtypes of tumors.
-According to our data, the most common tumor wase pendymoma, but other national and international data cite medulloblastoma as the most common pediatric brain tumor subtype^{12,13}.
+According to our data, the most common tumor wase pendymoma, but other national and international data cite medulloblastoma as the most common pediatric brain tumor subtype.

 The subject of the most frequent childhood tumor has been a point of contention among the researchers.
 This might be due to inconsistencies in defining and classifying these tumors.
 Another reason for this discrepancy may bedue to difference in the upper age limit for the pediatric tumors.
-Studies that reported a predominance of medulloblastoma had the upper age limit of 14 while those that set the upper age limit to 20 years showed astrocytoma as the most prevalent tumor^{14,15}.
+Studies that reported a predominance of medulloblastoma had the upper age limit of 14 while those that set the upper age limit to 20 years showed astrocytoma as the most prevalent tumor 14,15.

 Our results show a high number of ependymoma cases while most of the international studies reveal ependymoma as third most common subtype.
-This includes a meta-analysis done by Rickert et al, and same pattern has been observed in other papers16.
-However, some local studies place ependymoma as the fourth most common tumor subtype^{17,18}.
+This includes a meta-analysis done by Rickert et al, and same pattern has been observed in other papers.
+However, some local studies place ependymoma as the fourth most common tumor subtype.

 The reasons for the discrepancy between our results and the data obtained fromother studies might be due to differences in sample size, epidemiology of our region, lack of research in this subject.
 Another pertinent reason may be due to the delay in reporting of pediatric neurological malignancies due to financial constraints as well as lack of screening facilities in this part of the world of our study.
-Another reason for low frequency of diffuse glioma in our results might be because we have not included pilocytic astrocytoma in diffuse glioma while the rest of the studies have done so.
+Another reason for low frequency of diffuse glioma in our results might be because we have not included pilocytic astrocytoma in diffuse glioma while the rest of the studies have done incidence and prevalence of different types of pediatric brain tumors, a nation wide epidemiological study needs to be conducted on the subject.
+Such a study can help us improve mortality and in allocation of resources to disease control and prevention programs.